opichon/UAMDatatablesBundle/Resources/docs/DatatablesEnabledControllerTrait.md

 ### Implement the `getEntityManager` method

 This method should return an instance of the entty manager class you defined earlier.
 If you;ve defined it as a service, just return the service from the container.

+### Optionnally, override the `getFilter` method

+By default, this method will create a form based on the value returned by the entty manager's `getFilterType ` method.
+The `index` action will create a view based on this form and pass it to the `index.html.twig` template as the `filter` parameter.

 ### The `index` action